IRS Currently Not Collectible Status

 - It delays the IRS collection process on your tax debts.

-Bottom line on IRS Currently Not Collectible status
+The bottom line on IRS Currently Not Collectible status

 Lastly, if you owe a lot of money to the IRS, it can help to have a tax relief company on your side.
 The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee, and charge competitive rates.